jrmeier/fast-trade/README.md

 `ft backtest --csv=./datafile.csv --strat=./strat.json --chart_period=1h`

 Saving a test result
-This generates creates the `saved_backtest` directory (if it doesn't exist), then inside of there, is another directory with a timestamp, with a chart, the strategy file, the summary, and the raw dataframe as a csv.
+This generates creates the `saved_backtest` directory (if it doesn't exist), then inside of there, is another directory with a timestamp, with a chart, the backtest file, the summary, and the raw dataframe as a csv.

 `ft backtest --csv=./datafile.csv --strat=./strat.json --save`